Kelli Penner, LMFT, Clinical Director (she/her)

 Collaborative

-I value and will often ask for your input.
-Therapy is most effective when the client is aware of, and engages, their agency to shape treatment.
-We will discuss goals, strategies, our working relationship, and how your needs shift over time.
-If this feels awkward, or if you’re not sure what to say, just know that I can help facilitate that part of the process too.
+I highly value your input and will often ask for it.
+Therapy is most effective when you actively engage your agency to shape the treatment.
+We'll discuss goals, strategies, our working relationship, and how your needs evolve over time.
+If this feels new, I can guide you through the process.

 Straightforward